ibm-cloud-docs/dns/ro-migration.md

 ## If you have fewer than 100 domains
 {: #resellone-basic-tier}

-If you have fewer than 100 domains under management, on 1 November 2021 your domains are automatically migrated to a retail account on Hover, Tucows’ retail domains brand.
+If you have fewer than 100 domains under management,  your domains are automatically migrated to a retail account on Hover, Tucows’ retail domains brand in the period between 2 November 2021 - 10 November 2021.
 On the day of migration, the registrant/owner email address will receive an email from Hover that contains:

 * A welcome message
 * Login instructions